matomo-org/device-detector/README.md

 DeviceParserAbstract::setVersionTruncation(DeviceParserAbstract::VERSION_TRUNCATION_NONE);

 $dd = new DeviceDetector($userAgent);

+// OPTIONAL: Set caching method
+// By default static cache is used, which works best within one php process
+// To cache across requests use caching in files or memcache
+$dd->setCache(new CacheFile('./tmp/'));

 // OPTIONAL: If called, getBot() will only return true if a bot was detected  (speeds up detection a bit)
 $dd->discardBotInformation();